CEXT-Dan/PyRx/README.txt

-Python bindings for AutoCAD® ObjectARX® uses wxPython for the GUI
+Python (cPython) bindings for AutoCAD® ObjectARX® uses wxPython for the GUI

 Embeds Python (3.10.10) and wxPython(4.2.0) into a loadable ARX module